-The subject consists of eight lectures, two tutorials, and a program of experiments.
-The lectures and tutorials provide instruction on the basis of different analytical and computational techniques, spectroscopic identification of unknown compounds and cover various aspects of chemical safety, reporting of experimental data, data and error analysis and the use of chemical databases.
+The subject consists of a program of experiments supported by three lectures, two tutorials and a variety of electronic online resources.
+The lectures and tutorials, in addition to the electronic resources, provide background theory relevant to the experiments as well as instruction on different analytical and computational techniques, spectroscopic identification of unknown compounds and cover various aspects of chemical safety, reporting of experimental data, data and error analysis and the use of chemical databases.

 Upon completion of this subject, students should have developed the following generic skills: